m-edal/normet/docs/autodew.rst

         processed_df = process_df(df, variables_col)

-.. function:: check_data(df, value, feature_names)
+.. function:: check_data(df, value)

     Validates and preprocesses the input DataFrame for subsequent analysis or modeling.

+    This function checks if the target variable is present, ensures the date column is of the correct type, and validates there are no missing dates, returning a DataFrame with the target column renamed for consistency.

     :param df: Input DataFrame containing the data to be checked.
-    :type df: pd.DataFrame
+    :type df: pandas.DataFrame
     :param value: Name of the target variable (column) to be used in the analysis.
     :type value: str
-    :param feature_names: List of feature names to be included in the analysis.
-If empty, all columns are used.
-    :type feature_names: list of str
-    :returns: DataFrame containing only the necessary columns, with appropriate checks and transformations applied.
+    :returns: A DataFrame containing only the necessary columns, with appropriate checks and transformations applied.
-    :rtype: pd.DataFrame
+    :rtype: pandas.DataFrame
-    :raises ValueError: If any of the following conditions are met:
+    :raises ValueError:
-                       - The target variable (`value`) is not in the DataFrame columns.
+        - If the target variable (`value`) is not in the DataFrame columns.
-                       - There is no datetime information in either the index or the 'date' column.
+        - If there is no datetime information in either the index or the 'date' column.
-                       - The 'date' column is not of type datetime64.
+        - If the 'date' column is not of type datetime64.
-                       - The 'date' column contains missing values.
+        - If the 'date' column contains missing values.

-    **Notes:**
+    :notes:
         - If the DataFrame's index is a DatetimeIndex, it is reset to a column named 'date'.
         - The target column (`value`) is renamed to 'value'.
-    - If `feature_names` is provided, only those columns (along with 'date' and the target column) are selected.

-    **Example Usage:**
+    **Example:**

     .. code-block:: python

+        >>> import pandas as pd
+        >>> data = {
+        ...     'timestamp': pd.date_range(start='1/1/2020', periods=5, freq='D'),
+        ...     'target': [1, 2, 3, 4, 5]
+        ... }
-        df = pd.read_csv('data.csv')
+        >>> df = pd.DataFrame(data).set_index('timestamp')
-        validated_df = check_data(df, value='target_variable', feature_names=['feature1', 'feature2'])
+        >>> df_checked = check_data(df, 'target')

-        print(validated_df.head())
+        >>> print(df_checked)

 .. function:: impute_values(df, na_rm)